 An understated yet masculine choice is the beige sherwani with gold embroidery.
 Not many grooms opt for a sherwani that has bling but this one is sure to dazzle.
-Team it with an emerald green dupatta with a gold border and similar jutis.
-If you’re feeling particularly dapper you could also throw on a pair of your favorite shades.
+Team it with an emerald green dupatta with a gold border and similar juttis.
+If you’re feeling particularly dapper you could also throw on a pair of your favourite shades.
 You will find similar colours in the classic designs of indo-western for men.

 3. Royal Gold

-If you really want to make a statement, a royal gold sherwani is the way to do it.
+If you really want to make a statement, a royal gold sherwani is a way to do it.
 Gold brocade on beige teamed up with a deep maroon safa and a nice pair of gold juttis will give you a stylish look.
 This sherwani will also beautifully complement your bride’s lehenga and will create some magical wedding pictures.
 You could add embellished buttons or an emerald necklace to it to add a little pop of colour.

 4. Traditional Red